 When creating a revision timetable, it is fundamental that you prioritise topics which your child finds difficult.
 By visiting the examination board websites for each GCSE subject, you and your child can access curricula, marking schemes and example answers from previous exam years, complete with the original examiner’s annotations and marks.
 By doing so, you can create an efficient revision timetable which actively targets problematic subjects and allocates time towards developing a comprehensive understanding of these topics.

 During your child’s examination period, it is crucial that they are equipped with the necessary equipment in order to perform well during their exams.
 It is also important that they are completely aware of examination procedures, rules and regulations.

-- Equipment: upon entering an examination, it is necessary for your child to be equipped with; pens, pencils, ruler, rubber, pencil sharpener, highlighters and spares, all of which must be visible within a clear pencil case or bag.
+• EQUIPMENT: upon entering an examination, it is necessary for your child to be equipped with; pens, pencils, ruler, rubber, pencil sharpener, highlighters and spares.
+All of which must be visible within a clear pencil case or bag.
 Calculators are allowed for all examinations with the exception of the Maths non-calculator paper.
-It is worthwhile you check your child’s calculator works and has new batteries before entering the examination as it is not guaranteed that spares will be provided,
+It is worthwhile to check your child’s calculator works and has new batteries before entering the examination as it is not guaranteed that spares will be provided.

-- Illness or injury: if your child sustains an injury which impedes their writing skills, such as breaking their arm, inform the school as soon as possible and a scribe will be provided.
-If a student is too ill to sit an exam they may still be able to receive a grade, provided that they have completed 35% of the assessment for the course.
-If this is the case for your child, you must contact the Exams Office immediately and present confirmation from a doctor of the precise nature of the illness at the time of each exam.
-The Exams Office will need to know when the illness started and how long it lasted in order to assess the validity of each claim,
+• ILLNESS OR INJURY: if your child sustains an injury which impedes their writing skills, such as breaking their arm, inform the school as soon as possible.
+Meausures will be put in place, and a scribe will be provided.
+If a student is too ill to sit an exam, they may still be able to receive a grade, provided that they have completed 35% of the assessment for the course.
+If this is the case for your child, you must contact the Exams Office immediately.
+You will be asked to present confirmation from a doctor of the precise nature of the illness at the time of each exam.
+The Exams Office will need to know when the illness started and how long it lasted in order to assess the validity of each claim.

 image credits: Flickr.com